Hog-CERN/Hog/docs/01-Getting-Started/01-howto-existingProjects.md

 You can now open the project file with Vivado/Quartus GUI and synthesise/implement the project.

-If you don't know the project name, just run `./Hog/CreateProject.sh` and you will get a list of the existing projects present on the repository.
+If you don't know the project name, just run `./Hog/CreateProject.sh` and you will get a list of the existing projects present on the repository[^3].

-Alternatively, you can type `cd Top` (the Top folder is always present in a Hog handled HDL repository) and type `ls`: each directory in this path corrensponds to a Vivado/Quartus project in the repository.
+[^3]: Alternatively, you can type `cd Top` (the Top folder is always present in a Hog handled HDL repository) and type `ls`: each directory in this path corrensponds to a Vivado/Quartus project in the repository.

 To create all the projects in the repository, you can run the Hog initialisation script, like this:
 ```console